foxbenjaminfox/musicd/README.md

 `musicd` doesn't have it's own play/pause feature, because it doesn't need to.
 Instead, you can relay on Unix's _built-in_ play/pause support, via the SIGSTOP and SIGCONT signals.

 Send a `SIGSTOP` to `musicd`'s child `sox` process (via e.g. `pkill -stop play`) and it will pause.
 Send a `SIGCONT` (e.g. `pkill -cont play`) and the music will resume.

+My preferred way of managing this is to bind a keybinding my window manager to send the appropriate signal to toggle the current song between playing and being paused.

+## Limitations

+For obvious reasons, `musicd` can't play filenames that begin with one of the symbols that it uses as part of the playlist format (such as `?` or `@`), or filenames that have a newline in them.
+If you would like to play such a file with `musicd` you can rename it, or create a symlink to alias that file to a playable name.